-Term Description Data Off A feature, which when activated, prevents transport via PDN connections in 3GPP access of all IP packets except IP packets required by Data Off Enabled Services.
+Term Description 3GPP PS Data Off A feature which when configured by the HPLMN and activated by the user prevents transport via PDN connections in 3GPP access of all IP packets except IP packets required by 3GPP PS Data Off Exempt Services, as defined in 3GPP Release 14 TS 22.011 [1].
 Data Off can be activated only when the UE roams or regardless whether the UE roams or not, depending on UE implementation.

-Term Description Data Off Enabled Service A service that is enabled (e.g. based on device configuration) regardless of when Data Off is activated.
+3GPP PS Data Off Exempt Services A set of operator services that are allowed even if the 3GPP PS Data Off feature has been activated in the UE by the user, as defined in 3GPP Release 14 TS 22.011 [1].
+3GPP PS Data Off status Indicates state of usage of the 3GPP PS data off.
+3GPP PS data off status at the UE can be either "active" or "inactive", as defined in 3GPP Release 14 TS 24.229 [15].
 Region A part of a country, a country or a set of countries.